Báez homers twice, Cubs stay hot with 8-5 win over Reds

 The Reds got two-run homers by Nick Castellanos – his first since signing a $64 million deal – and Freddy Galvis but fell to 1-4, tied for the worst start in the majors.

-Báez had a solo shot and a two-run homer as the Cubs pulled away.
+Baez had a solo shot and a two-run homer as the Cubs pulled away, loudly cheering each hit and celebrating each run in the dugout.

+”That’s been a big thing here in the clubhouse,” Baez said. ”We’re having more fun than anything.
+(Anthony) Rizzo has been crazy trying to make us be together and it’s working.”

 Kipnis tripled in the third off Tyler Mahle – Akiyama lost sight of the ball in center field – and scored on Nico Hoerner’s single.
 Kipnis added an RBI single an inning later.